 Analyzing Riot Blockchain's Unusual Options Activity

-On Thursday, shares of Riot Blockchain (NASDAQ:RIOT) saw unusual options activity.
-After the option alert, the stock price moved down to $27.99.
+On Monday, shares of Riot Blockchain (NASDAQ:RIOT) saw unusual options activity.
+After the option alert, the stock price moved up to $34.3.

 - Option Type: SWEEP